BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/prizes.md

 - 2012 Dr. Robin Taylor (Taylor Cheminformatics Software) “Predicting Low-Energy Conformations of Small Organic Molecules: Is Crystal-Structure Data Redundant?”
 - 2016 Prof. Christer Aakeröy (Kansas State University) “From molecular sociology to functional materials”
 - 2019 Prof. Clare Grey (Cambridge) “Developing and optimising the function of Li-ion and 'beyond Li' batteries and supercapacitors by advanced characterization methods”
+- 2023 Prof. Aurora Cruz Cabeza (Durham) “Beyond the bulk: when shall we care about surfaces in molecular crystals?”